How a kidney health check can save your life

 Here are the nib dietitian's tips for reducing blood pressure and improving your heart health.

 No matter what our age, we all need regular physical activity for good heart health (not to mention our physical and mental health).
 It is recommended that adults include at least 30 minutes or more of moderate-intensity physical activity on most, if not all, days of the week.

 Moderate intensity physical activity causes a moderate, noticeable increase in depth and rate of breathing while still being able to talk comfortably.
 It includes things like walking, cycling, dancing, gardening and swimming.
-Check out our other tips on making physical activity part of your day.

 Everyone knows that smoking causes cancer, heart diseases, strokes and breathing difficulties.
 But did you know smokers are more likely to die of heart and blood vessel disease than from lung cancer?

 One of the reasons smoking is so bad for heart health is that tobacco smoke raises blood pressure and heart rate.
 Quitting smoking at any age will reduce the risk of heart disease, cancer, and several other health related conditions but the sooner you quit, the greater the health benefit.

 There are many foods that help reduce blood pressure.
 A healthy diet should include:

 These foods are all low in sodium and beneficial amounts of potassium, magnesium and calcium.
 The right balance of minerals in the blood is important for healthy blood pressure.